← Back to blog

 #The red flags keep stacking.

 The domain was registered 5 weeks ago, hidden behind a WHOIS privacy proxy.
-There is no publicly available contact, help, about, or support page on their site.
+There is still no /contact, /help, /about, or /support page on their site.
+All four return 404.

-The extension was removed from the VS Code Marketplace.
+The extension is still removed from the VS Code Marketplace.
+The marketplace listing still returns 404.
 Install is only possible via a direct file download that bypasses all marketplace review.

-There are open security vulnerabilities on GitHub with zero maintainer response.
+There are open security vulnerabilities on GitHub with zero maintainer response after more than two weeks.
 Issue #86 demonstrates how anyone can fabricate unlimited billable impressions, directly charging advertisers for views that never happened.
 Issue #107 documents six more vulnerabilities including a hardcoded click token and leaked admin API docs.
+Both issues still have zero comments.
+Zero acknowledgment.

 The founder's GitHub bio describes the project as "AI hobbies."